 Acne is the most common skin problem faced by almost 85% of people in their lifetime.
 Though it is more prominent in teenagers and in people with oily skin, but dry skin acne is also an equally pressing concern.
 Pimples on dry skin is more prominent in adults; though even teenagers face this problem.
 Let us find out how to treat dry skin pimples, and also what is the best acne treatment for dry skin.

-Yes, dry skin can be one of the reasons for your breakouts.
+Dry skin can be one of the reasons of acne.
 People with dry skin usually tend to have problems like itchiness and redness.
 And with injury or trauma, the skin barrier becomes weak, thus causing infection due to deposition of acne causing bacteria.
 With pollution and chemicals (from skin products) there is an inflammation that results in the formation of acne.

 How To Treat Acne On Dry Skin?

-- Subcision – This refers to removing the dry skin acne using specialized tools.
-Expert dermatologists use sterile protocols for precisely removing the acne and helping in collagen stimulation for bringing out new and rejuvenated skin
+- Subcision – This refers to removing the acne using specialized tools.
+Expert dermatologists use sterile protocols for precisely removing the acne and helping in collagen stimulation for bringing out new and rejuvenated skin.

-- Intralesional injections – For cystic and pus filled acne, corticosteroid injections are used to immediately settle the acne outgrowth.
-These are quick and help in evening the skin and thus alleviating the pain as well
+- Intralesional Injections – For cystic acne on dry skin, corticosteroid injections are used to control the acne outgrowth.
+These are quick and help in evening the skin and thus alleviating the pain as well.

-- Adequate Moisturization – Proper skin hydration is the key to prevent dry skin acne.
+- Moisturize Your Skin – Proper skin hydration is the key to prevent dry skin.
 The more your skin gets dry, more will be the breakouts.
 Regular application of moisturizers will help keeping your skin moist.
-Use only non-comedogenic and fragrance-free or chemical-free moisturizers
+Use only non-comedogenic and fragrance-free or chemical-free moisturizers.

-- Cleansing And Toning – Cleansing is an important skin care ritual that helps in preventing toxins from entering the skin pores and aggravating acne.
+- Follow Cleansing And Toning Routine – Cleansing is an important skin care ritual that helps in preventing toxins from entering the skin pores and aggravating acne.
 Choose a cream or lotion cleanser which does not dry your skin.
-Do not use hot water, just lukewarm water will do the needful
+Do not use hot water, just lukewarm water will do the needful.

-- Protect Your Skin From The Sun, Cold, And Wind – One of the most ideal way to keep your skin from drying out is to protect it from all the various elements of the weather such as the sun, wind, cold, rain, etc. Use sunscreen, hats, and scarves every time you head out
+- Apply Sunscreen Everyday – One of the most ideal way to keep your skin from drying out is to protect it from all the various elements of the weather such as the sun, wind, cold, rain, etc. Use sunscreen, hats, and scarves every time you head out.

 - Exfoliate With Caution – A skin care regime typically consists of exfoliation.
 Since exfoliation involves scrubbing the skin, but it can harm your dry skin.
 Avoid abrasive exfoliators and use mild chemical free products instead.
 These ensure that there is minimal stripping of the skin as well as no unnecessary dryness